Mere Broughton: Death

-She died on 31 January 2016 at her home in Waitara and was buried at Pakaraka Marae.
+She died on 31 January 2016 at her home in Waitara and was buried at Pākaraka Marae, near Whanganui.

 Honours

 Broughton was recognised with the Civic Honour Award by Hutt City Council in 1999.
 She was awarded the Queen's Service Medal for community service in the 2002 New Year Honours.
 In 2009, she received the Tā Kīngi Ihaka Award from Creative New Zealand in recognition of a lifetime contribution to the development and retention of Māori arts and culture.